Publications on Partnerships with business to promote PSD

 - AusAID Enterprise Challenge Fund for the Pacific and South-East Asia.
 A report on the outcomes of the ECF Portfolio Investment for 2012, Coffey International, 2012: This ECF Annual Portfolio Report documents the progress of 21 business grants to develop commercially sustainable projects that benefit disadvantaged communities.The report looks outside the projects to additional investments being made, changes in the wider market system and the lessons learned to date.

 - Review of the Business Innovation Facility Project Portfolio 2012.
-Year two of the three year pilot, Business Innovation Facility, 2012: Building on the first portfolio review conducted at the end of Year 1 (July 2011), this documents summarises the key findings across the aggregated portfolio at the end of the Business Innovation Facility’s Year 2 (July 2012).
+Year two of the three year pilot, Business Innovation Facility, 2012: This document summarises the key findings across the aggregated portfolio at the end of the Business Innovation Facility’s Year 2 (July 2012).
 The analysis is based on various data sources from a total of 33 selected cost-sharing projects and feedback provided by service providers.

 - Evaluation of the Finnpartnership Programme, 2006-2011, KPMG, 2012: This evaluation identifies the results, development effects, effectiveness and sustainability of the Finnpartnership programme.
 It also analyses the synergy between the Programme and Finnfund and the possibility to merge Finnpartnership in the regular activities of Finnfund.